richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 Hold on, what's middleware?

-Middleware is code you can hook in to the pipeline of events which are called during the processing of an HTTP request.
+When express processes an incoming HTTP request, you can register your own code to run as part of this pipeline.
+Middleware is the opportunity to hook into all incoming requests, or just requests to a specific path.
 For example, you could register some middleware to ensure that requests are authenticated, or to decode specific content types.

-We'll register some middleware which will intercept requests which match the name of a static file, and serve it for us.
+We'll register some middleware which will intercept requests matching the name of a static file and serve it for us.

 To do this, add this line to `server.js`: